seydx/av/README.md

 # NodeAV

-> ⚠️ **Work in Progress**: This project is currently under active development and not yet ready for production use.
-APIs may change, and some features may be incomplete or unstable.
-Prebuilt binaries are still being developed - currently, installation requires FFmpeg development headers to build from source.

 Native Node.js bindings for FFmpeg with full TypeScript support.
 Provides direct access to FFmpeg's C APIs through N-API.
 Includes both raw FFmpeg bindings for full control and higher-level abstractions.
 Automatic resource management via Disposable pattern, hardware acceleration support and prebuilt binaries for Windows, Linux, and macOS.

 ## Installation